-He taught several classes over 6 1/2 years at DePaul University, including Reporting for Converged Newsrooms, Online Journalism I, Online Journalism II, Mobile Journalism, News Editing and Multiplatform News Editing.
+He taught several classes over 6 1/2 years as a faculty member at DePaul University, including Reporting for Converged Newsrooms, Online Journalism I, Online Journalism II, Mobile Journalism, News Editing and Multiplatform News Editing.
 In winter 2011, he launched The Red Line Project with students in his Online Journalism II class.
-The site won many national and regional awards — including honors from ONA and Editor & Publisher — in its 4 1/2 years.
+The site won many national and regional awards — including honors from ONA and Editor & Publisher.
+His UIC students continue to publish to it today.

 Mike is a former reporter and copy editor at the Los Angeles Times and was one of the founding editors of ChicagoTribune.com.
-He’s a former news editor at WashingtonPost.com and ran the 2000 Summer Olympics copy desk for AOL.
-Mike also founded the journalism research site, The Journalist’s Toolbox , that he sold to the Society of Professional Journalists in 2007 and continues to update for SPJ.
-He also blogged about the Chicago Bear for two seasons on the NFL Blog Blitz site.
+He’s a former digital news editor at WashingtonPost.com and helped run the 2000 Summer Olympics copy desk for AOL.
+Mike also founded the journalism research site, The Journalist’s Toolbox , which he sold to the Society of Professional Journalists in 2007 and continues to update for SPJ.
+He also blogged about the Chicago Bears for two seasons on the NFL Blog Blitz site.

 Mike has more than 2,500 bylined stories as a professional reporter, covering teams such as the Los Angeles Rams, Anaheim Angels, Chicago Cubs, college sports and recruiting.
-He had an article published in 2003 in the Columbia Journalism Review about incorporating computer-assisted reporting and research cross-curriculum.
+He has written for MediaShift’s EducationShift page, and had an article published in 2003 in the Columbia Journalism Review about incorporating computer-assisted reporting and research cross-curriculum.